Deric-W/FindScoreP/docs/UTILITIES.md

 If there are still multiple values remaining they are attempted to be merged, which causes a CMake error if not possible.

+As an implementation detail, settings with a value of `CONFLICT;<PRIORITY>;<MESSAGE>` are converted into CMake errors when not overridden before being converted into arguments or target properties.

+This means that when merging the settings of multiple dependencies conflict errors are delayed until argument or property generation in hope of another setting with a higher priority overriding the conflict.

 ##### Choice settings

 For the settings `thread`, `mpp` and `mutex` the value of the property `SCOREP_<LANG>_SETTING_<SETTING>`